XFP transceiver

-The XFP (10 gigabit small form-factor pluggable) is a standard for transceivers for high-speed computer network and telecommunication links that use optical fiber.
+The XFP (10 gigabit small form-factor pluggable (Note: X is the Roman numeral for 10 in 10 gigabit.)) is a standard for transceivers for high-speed computer network and telecommunication links that use optical fiber.
 It was defined by an industry group in 2002, along with its interface to other electrical components, which is called XFI.

-XFP is a slightly larger form factor than the popular Small Form-factor Pluggable transceiver, SFP and SFP+.
+XFP is a slightly larger form factor than the popular Small Form-factor Pluggable transceiver, SFP and SFP+, and its host interface consists of 30 pins instead of SFP's 20.

 Description

 XFP modules are hot swappable and support multiple physical layer variants.
 They typically operate at near-infrared wavelengths (colors) of 850 nm, 1310 nm or 1550 nm.
 XFP modules use an LC fiber connector type to achieve higher density.

 Principal applications include 10 Gigabit Ethernet, 10 Gbit/s Fibre Channel, synchronous optical networking (SONET) at OC-192 rates, synchronous optical networking STM-64, 10 Gbit/s Optical Transport Network (OTN) OTU-2, and parallel optics links.
 They can operate over a single wavelength or use dense wavelength-division multiplexing techniques.
 They include digital diagnostics that provide management that were added to the SFF-8472 standard.

 The XFP specification was developed by the XFP Multi Source Agreement Group.
 It is an informal agreement of an industry group, not officially endorsed by any standards body.
 The first preliminary specification was published on March 27, 2002.
 The first public release was on July 19, 2002.
 It was adopted on March 3, 2003, and updated with minor updates through August 31, 2005.

 The chair of the XFP group was Robert Snively of Brocade Communications Systems, and technical editor was Ali Ghiasi of Broadcom.
 The organization's web site was maintained until 2009.